eborninteractive/beams/README.md

 </details>

 ### mxs_get_cases ( _number_of_cases_ )
-Function to get the MaxEss cases.
+Function to get the BEAMS cases.

 ```javascript